 If you find that you’ve sent a message that’s got an embarrassing misspelt word or which autocorrect has changed to something inappropriate, all is not lost.
 The new Edit feature in iOS 16 can be a lifesaver.

 Highlight the unwanted word or words, replace them with what you meant to say, and the text will be corrected.
-For full disclosure there will be a notification under the bubble that says Delivered – Edited, but the recipient will not be told what was in the initial text.
+For full disclosure there will be a notification under the bubble that says Delivered – Edited.
+Both you and the recipient can tap on this to see prior edits.

-One thing to note: as with unsending messages, you can only edit a message within 15 minutes of sending it.
+One thing to note: You can only edit a message within 15 minutes of sending it, and you can only make five edits to a single message before the option disappears.
 Later than that and you’ll just have to prepare your apologies or excuses.

 Tech Advisor contributor Martyn has been involved with tech ever since the arrival of his ZX Spectrum back in the early 80s.
 He covers iOS, Android, Windows and macOS, writing tutorials, buying guides and reviews.